mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 The Javascript client allows for accessing *mTangoREST server* from a web browser.
 It uses **JavascriptMVC framework** to model abstractions like *Request* and *Response* or TANGO-specific proxies, e.g. *DeviceProxy*.
-It uses **JSONP** to overcome the same-origin policy restrictions.
+It uses **JSONP** to overcome the same-origin policy restrictions which prevent clients from accessing servers on different hosts.
 The API is callback-based which makes it difficult to write clean and maintainable code.
 There is client-side caching and other optimizations are performed.

 **mTangoUI.**
 mTangoUI is a **JavascriptMVC application** built on top of *jsTangORB*.
 It provides abstractions like *Page*, and widgets like *DeviceAttribute*, *DeviceCommand* or *Plot*.
-One has to use the mTango CLI tools (which are wrappers for the JavascriptMVC CLI tools) to create an application's skeleton.
+One has to use the mTango CLI tools (which are wrappers for the JavascriptMVC CLI tools) to create a minimal application template.
 Then, widgets can be created declaratively, by placing an `mtango:attr` tag on a webpage.
-The `mtango:attr` tag takes one of the following *views* as an
-argument: read-only/read-write text, read-only/read-write list or it may be empty (useful for programmatic access).
-The user may also provide own view.
+The `mtango:attr` tag can be customized by using a *view* attribute that controls widget's appearance.
+Only two views are
+available: a text field and a list, both in read-only and writable variants.
+The user may also implement his own view.
+The `mtango:img` and `mtango:plot` tags can be used to create an image or a plot.
 The example read-write widget bound to the `double_spectrum` attribute of `TangoTest` device is shown in [@Fig:02-mtango-fld_text_rw].

 ![mTango *read-write list field* widget.]( figures/images/02-mtango-fld_list_rw.png){
   #fig:02-mtango-fld_text_rw width=70% }

 The mTango project is under active development since 2013, with the last release dating to August, 2016.
 The frontend part has been updated in 2015.
 The server side part is very flexible and may be extended with custom filters when deployed on a standalone servlet container.
 In 2016 the standardization of the official TANGO REST API was started by the community, and mTango has been